SnapKit/SnapKit/README.md

 > Snappy uses some Swift only features like function overloading it cannot be used from Objective-C. Because of this we’ve chosen to swap prefixes from Masonry’s `mas_` to `snp_` so you can use both Masonry and Snappy in the same project.

+## Requirements

+## Installation

+_Due to the current lack of [proper infrastructure](http://cocoapods.org) for Swift dependency management, using Snappy in your project requires the following steps:_

+1. Add Snappy as a [submodule](http://git-scm.com/docs/git-submodule) by opening the Terminal, `cd`-ing into your top-level project directory, and entering the command `git submodule add https://github.com/Masonry/Snappy.git`
+2. Open the `Snappy` folder, and drag `Snappy.xcodeproj` into the file navigator of your Xcode project<sup>1</sup>.
+3. In Xcode, navigate to the target configuration window by clicking on the blue project icon, and selecting the application target under the "Targets" heading in the sidebar.
+4. In the tab bar at the top of that window, open the "General" panel.
+5. Click on the `+` button in the "Embedded Binaries" group of the panel and select and add `Snappy.framework`.

+<sup>1</sup><small>It's important you add Snappy as a subproject of your Xcode Project and not of a potential Xcode Workspace containing your project</small>

 ## What's wrong with NSLayoutConstraints?

 Under the hood Auto Layout is a powerful and flexible way of organising and laying out your views.
 However creating constraints from code is verbose and not very descriptive.